Mark Davis (Unicode)

-Mark Edward Davis (born September 13, 1952) is an American specialist in the internationalization and localization of software and the co-founder and president of the Unicode Consortium.
+Mark Edward Davis (born September 13, 1952) is an American specialist in the internationalization and localization of software and the co-founder and chief technical officer of the Unicode Consortium, previously serving as its president until 2022.

 He is one of the key technical contributors to the Unicode specifications, being the primary author or co-author of bidirectional text algorithms (used worldwide to display Arabic language and Hebrew language text), collation (used by sorting algorithms and search algorithms), Unicode normalization, Unicode scripts, text segmentation, identifiers, regular expressions, data compression, character encoding and security.

 Education

 Davis was educated at Stanford University where he was awarded a PhD in Philosophy in 1979.

 Career and research

 Davis has specialized in Internationalization and localization of software for many years.
-After his PhD, he worked in Zurich, Switzerland for several years, then returned to California to join Apple, where he co-authored the Macintosh KanjiTalk and Script Manager, and authored the Macintosh Arabic and Hebrew systems.
+After his PhD, he worked in Zurich, Switzerland for several years, then returned to the US to join Apple, where he co-authored the Macintosh KanjiTalk and Script Manager, and authored the Macintosh Arabic and Hebrew systems.
 He also worked on parts of the Mac OS, including contributions to the design of TrueType.
 Later, he was the manager and architect for the Taligent international frameworks and was then the architect for a large part of the Java international libraries.
 At IBM, he was the Chief Software Globalization Architect.
 He is the author of a number of patents, primarily in internationalization and localization.
 At various times he has also managed groups or departments covering text, internationalization, operating system services, porting and technical communications.